KyleKreuter/KyleKreuter/README.md

 # Hi, I'm Kyle👋
-I'm 20 y/o and living in Hamburg.
+I'm 20 y/o and living in Hamburg and currently working on azzety.io